Darkbblue/generic-diffusion-feature/README.md

 Output: `output_dir` indicates the output folder. `aggregate_output`, `use_original_filename`, and `sample_name_first` are options to toggle how outputs are organized.
 Their valid combinations are shown below.
 When `use_original_filename` is not set, you can use `split` to indicate how files should be named.
 ![](figures/output_format.jpg)

 **Don't know what layers a diffusion model contains?** Use `--show_all_layers` to print all layers and corresponding feature shapes.
+A corresponding config file will also be generated at the root directory.
 Note that turning on this option will cause the script not to store any feature.

 ### A useful feature visualization tool
 Do you want to make the same type of feature visualization as shown in our paper?
 Try `feature_visualization.py`!
 It's a simple script that perform PCA analysis to visualize any 2D features.